parnic/ice-hud/this_version.md

 # Changelog

+v1.13.17.1:

+- Fixed Priests hanging on login on the retail client.

 v1.13.17:

 - Internal maintainability updates.
 There are so many versions of the game now, updates need to be as easy and safe as possible.